Grassmannians and conformal structure on absolutes

 the open subset of all monomorphisms in the $\Bbb K$-vector space $\Lin_\Bbb K(P,V)$.
 The group $\GL_\Bbb KP$ acts from the right on $\Lin_\Bbb K(P,V)$ and on $M$.
 The grassmannian $\Gr_\Bbb K(k,V)$ is simply the quotient space

 We will not distinguish between the notation of points in $\Gr_\Bbb K(k,V)$ and of their representatives in~$M$.
-Moreover, we will frequently write $p$ in place of the image $pP$ and $p^\perp$, in place of the orthogonal $(pP)^\perp$ to that image: in practice, it is impossible to confuse a map and its image.
-For example, $V/p$ will denote~$V/pP$.
-So, our notation and convention are similar to those used in [AGr1].
+Moreover, we will frequently write $p$ in place of the image $pP$ and $p^\perp$, in place of the orthogonal $(pP)^\perp$ to that image.
+For example, $V/p$ will denote $V/pP$.